Raizaroar/Cybersecurity-Portafolio-Raiza/labs/04-SIEM-Projects/Splunk/Lab-02-SIEM-Detection-SSH-Brute-Force/README.md

    - Visible in logs: Easy to detect without complex tools.
    - Real relevance: 80% of breaches start with weak credentials.

-***Purpose of the Lab***

--Demonstrate the ability to:

-1. Configure monitoring systems (SIEM).
-2. Simulate controlled attacks (red team thinking).
-3. Create actionable visualizations for SOC
-4. Understand Linux logs at a granular level

 ## Conclusion

 This lab demonstrates competence in detecting basic but critical threats.
-Recruiters are looking for candidates who understand the entire cycle: attack → detection → response.
-The dashboard you create is a tangible piece that you can show in interviews.
-Upload screenshots of the dashboard, SPL code, and Hydra logs to your GitHub with clear documentation.